lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 an experiment is daunting enough as it is: don't compound this by debugging correctness issues at the same time.

-When working on a system with multiple authors, tests are essential to slowing down the rate at which bugs and regressions creep in over time.
+When working on a complex system (especially with multiple authors), tests are essential to slowing down the rate at which bugs and regressions creep in over time.
 When you find a new bug in your system, add a new test case to reproduce the bug.